ruby-rose23/week04-student-registration/README.md

 Validation errors didn't show cause there is a missing code in the blade file.
 Only validation rules were in the controller, during form submission, no errors showed.
 By adding an @if ($errors->any()) block to the view, error messages finally appeared, highlighting the need for proper display in validation.

 The uploaded profile picture didn't display even it says successful registration.
 The image file path was correctly saved, but the file was in a hidden storage folder.
 The issue was resolved by creating a symbolic link between storage and public directories using `php artisan storage:link`, allowing the browser to access the image securely.

+Fixed the duplicate migration.
+I remove the extra migration file and only one create students table file was left.
+Then I ran php artisan serve again to refresh the database and run the migrations again.
+Now the students table was created properly with no problem.

 -----